TestArmada/magellan/README.md

 # magellan
 ## Large-Scale Automated Testing

 Magellan is a tool for massively-scaling your automated test suite, with added reliability.
 Run large test suites across across many environments (multiple browsers or versions, or multiple native iOS or Android devices) at the same time, in parallel, with a friendly command-line workflow that is both local development and continuous-integration friendly.
-Magellan is compatible with `mocha` (`wd.js`, `webdriver.io`, `appium`, and node.js) tests ( [example Mocha/wd project](https://github.com/TestArmada/boilerplate-mocha) ) and `Nightwatch.js` tests ( [example Nightwatch project](https://github.com/TestArmada/boilerplate-nightwatch) ), and includes [SauceLabs](http://www.saucelabs.com/) support.
+Magellan is compatible with `mocha` (`wd.js`, `webdriver.io`, `appium`) tests ( [example Mocha/wd project](https://github.com/TestArmada/boilerplate-mocha) ) and `Nightwatch.js` tests ( [example Nightwatch project](https://github.com/TestArmada/boilerplate-nightwatch) ), and includes [SauceLabs](http://www.saucelabs.com/) support.
+Through Magellan's `mocha` support, you can scale regular node.js test suites too.

 Features
 ========